Visibly Fair Mechanisms: Introduction

-Our analysis delivers three main sets of results.
-First, we pin down the precise structure that visible fairness imposes on allocation rules. \Cref{thm:CharacterizationVisiblyFairMechanisms} shows that any visibly–fair mechanism must operate as an \emph{$m$-queue allocation}: officers are processed in strict priority order, and each is assigned a state that is undominated, among the remaining states, within the partial ranking she is allowed to report.
-When the message space induces a partition of the state space into zones, this characterization yields the more specific results in \Cref{thm:CharacterizationIncontestableMechanisms2,thm:CharacterizationIncontestableMechanisms3}.
+First, we pin down the precise structure that visible fairness imposes on allocation rules. \Cref{thm:CharacterizationVisiblyFairMechanisms} shows that any visibly–fair mechanism must operate as an \emph{$m$-queue allocation}: officers are processed in strict priority order, and each is assigned a state that is undominated, among the remaining states, within the partial ranking they are allowed to report.
+When each officer's message space induces an officer-specific partition of the state space into zones, this characterization yields the more specific results in \Cref{thm:CharacterizationIncontestableMechanisms2,thm:CharacterizationIncontestableMechanisms3}.
 In this setting, the only visibly-fair rules are partitioned priority mechanisms.
-Moreover, when rankings are permitted across ``zones,'' the only visibly-fair rules are ranked-partitioned priority mechanisms.
-While visible fairness implies serial dictatorship (and therefore strategy-proofness) when using direct mechanisms (\Cref{coro:Truthful1}), that is not the case for general message spaces.
-We show in \Cref{thm:Truthful1} that strategy-proofness is obtained exactly when the mechanism also satisfies \emph{expressiveness} and (weak) \emph{availability}, two properties that rule out profitable deviations when the mapping from message profiles to outcomes is more general.
+Moreover, when rankings are permitted across each officer's zones, the only visibly-fair rules are ranked-partitioned priority mechanisms.
+While visible fairness implies serial dictatorship (and therefore strategy-proofness) when using direct mechanisms (\Cref{cor:SDUniqueVisiblyFairDM}), that is not the case for general message spaces.
+We show in \Cref{thm:Truthful1} that strategy-proofness is obtained exactly when the mechanism also satisfies \emph{expressiveness} and \emph{(weak) availability}, two properties that rule out profitable deviations when the mapping from message profiles to outcomes is more general.

 Second, we introduce a flexible way to encode distributional goals through \emph{modular upper-bounds}.
 A quota system is modular when every bound caps groups of officers within an arbitrary subset of states (\Cref{def:ModularUpperBounds}).
-Modular bounds induce \emph{zonal message spaces} with a partition of states---formally captured in \Cref{def:modularInducedMessageSpaces}---where all states subject to the same collection of caps fall in the same ``zone.''
-Building on this structure, the \emph{Modular Priority Mechanism} (\Cref{def:modularPriorityMechanism}) processes officers by priority while dynamically clogging zones whose relevant caps have just filled. \Cref{modulartheorem} proves that this mechanism simultaneously respects every modular bound, remains visibly fair, and is strategy-proof.
+Modular bounds induce \emph{constraint-induced message spaces} with a partition of states.
+This provides a direct link between policy objectives and elicitation: the distributional constraint itself determines which distinctions among states are relevant, and hence which preference information the mechanism should request.
+Building on this structure, the \emph{Modular Priority Mechanism} (\Cref{def:modularPriorityMechanism}) processes officers by priority while dynamically closing zones whose relevant caps have just filled. \Cref{modulartheorem} proves that this mechanism simultaneously respects every modular bound, remains visibly fair, and is strategy-proof.